aws/aws-encryption-sdk-python/examples/README.md

 ## Configuration

-In order to use the library APIs, you must provide a configuration that defines how you want to protect your data keys.
+To use the library APIs,
+you must provide a configuration that defines how you want to protect your data keys.